RashmiDulmini/ToDo_App/README.md

 - Rename or delete lists via the `...` menu
 - Delete all completed tasks in a list

-### ⭐ Starred Tasks
-- View all starred (important) tasks on a separate screen
-- Quickly identify high-priority tasks

 ### 🖼️ Mobile-Friendly UI
 - Designed using **Material Design** with: